Projects

 To cool down the community, GAF embarked on a first-of-its-kind project to install and study the effect of solar-reflective pavement coatings, in partnership with Climate Resolve, the Global Cool Cities Alliance, Pacoima Beautiful, and other community groups and representatives.
 Together, they applied nearly 1 million square feet of GAF’s StreetBond® InvisibleShade solar-reflective pavement coatings across 10 square blocks of Pacoima, including neighborhood streets, parking lots, a community park, and an elementary school playground.

-Once the results from Pacoima are in, GAF hopes to scale this unprecedented community project to fight extreme heat to cities across the globe.
+With these promising first-year results from Pacoima, GAF hopes to scale this unprecedented community project to fight extreme heat to more cities across the globe.